react-static/react-static/README.md

   // boolean indicating whether this is a production build or not.
   getRoutes: async ({dev}) => [{
     path: '/' // A route object requires a `path` string
-    component: 'src/containers/Home', // specify the react component that will render this route }, {
+    component: 'src/containers/Home', // specify the path of a react component that will render this route }, {
     path: '/blog',
     component: 'src/containers/Blog',